Servideska/HPC/doc.zih.tu-dresden.de/docs/data_transfer/object_storage.md

 marie@login$ rclone mkdir s3store:mystorage
 ```

-After these commands, you can copy a file `largedata.tar.gz` to it in a separate job with the help
+After these commands, you can copy a file, e. g. `largedata.tar.gz`, to it in a separate job with
-of the [Datamover](datamover.md).
+the help of the [Datamover](datamover.md).
 Adjust the parameters `time` and `account` as required:

 ```console
 marie@login$ dtrclone --time=0:10:00 --account=p_number_crunch copy --s3-acl "public-read" largedata.tar.gz s3store:mystorage